 Canning, M. (2015) ‘Labour, Livelihoods and Gender Equality in the Malawian Sugar Industry’.
 Presented at the 16th Annual Researching Africa Day, St Antony’s College, University of Oxford.
 March 2015.

-2018: Guest Lecturer, speaking on "Ethics, Bureaucracy, and Other Considerations" for the course "Research in Africa", postgraduate course, University of Edinburgh
+2018: Guest Lecturer, delivering ‘Ethics, Bureaucracy, and Other Considerations When Researching in Africa’, for the course ‘Research in Africa’.
+Masters course, University of Edinburgh.

-2017: Guest Lecturer, delivering “Agriculture and the Rural Economy” for the course “Roots of African Poverty and Development”, postgraduate course, University of Edinburgh
+2017: Guest Lecturer, delivering ‘Agriculture and the Rural Economy’ for the course ‘Roots of African Poverty and Development’.
+Masters course, University of Edinburgh.

-2017: Course Tutor, "Introduction to Sustainable Development, 1A", undergraduate course, University of Edinburgh
+2017: Course Tutor, delivering 40 seminars over 10 weeks for the course ‘Introduction to Sustainable Development, 1A’.
+Undergraduate course, University of Edinburgh.

 Related Work in International Development: